 It also really comes down to personal preference.
 Some spaces are super quiet while others are filled with non-distinguishable chatter.
 If you like silence, you’re going to be drawn to the quiet spaces; on the flip side, if silence freaks you out, you’ll want to cowork at a more collaborative space.

-You might also be really into decor, in which case you can take a look at a space’s photos before booking.
+You might also be really into decor, in which case you can take a look at a space’s photos before reserving.
 On the Deskpass app, you can view amenities, along with a slideshow of images previewing the space.
 Of course, the vibe and energy is hard to convey via photos and written text, but will allow you to narrow down your options.

 Are you more alert in the presence of others?